 Bank Referral Scheme

-We understand that many SMEs have struggled to access lending from high street banks over recent years, so it is great news that the Bank Referral Scheme will be launched in April, with three finance platforms matching SMEs turned down for bank loans with other lenders that can provide the finance they need.
-LDF are pleased to be engaging with providers on this approved panel in order to assist SMEs in sourcing finance for growth.
+We understand that many small businesses have struggled to access lending from high street banks over recent years, so it is great news that the Bank Referral Scheme will be launched in April, with three finance platforms matching SMEs turned down for bank loans with other lenders that can provide the finance they need.
+White Oak UK are pleased to be engaging with providers on this approved panel in order to assist SMEs in sourcing finance for growth.

 Corporation Tax will fall to 17% by 2020